JakeSteam/blog-personal/_posts/2023-11-25-idle-iktah-tips-faqs-and-endgame-guides.md

 Whilst the subreddit [r/IdleIktah](https://www.reddit.com/r/IdleIktah/) is OK, it's far quieter than the Discord.

 ##### **22. Everything helps everything.**
-Almost every skills links in to the others.
+Almost every skill links in to the others.
 For example, if you're struggling to kill a high level enemy you could...
 * Train mining & smithing for better armour.
 * Fight lower level enemies to level up / obtain rare equipment.
 * Use Alchemy to create better potions.